Exploring the Red Planet

 A NASA JPL artist imagines a laser beam from the Mars Telecommunications Orbiter carrying science data from the Red Planet to Earth as an interplanetary extension of the Internet.
 CLICK IMAGE TO ENLARGE

-Such a dedicated communications satellite will be necessary due to the vast quantity of science information to be sent to Earth by such landers as the roving Mars Science Laboratory of 2009.
+Sooner or later, such a dedicated communications satellite will be necessary due to the vast quantity of science information to be sent to Earth by such landers as the roving Mars Science Laboratory of 2009.

 A NASA JPL artist imagines a group of satellites around Mars providing navigation and communication for robots and humans down on the Red Planet, while a larger spacecraft ensures the Mars-Earth connection.